AUSTRALIAN

 THE ROCKS

-Ultimately Christopher opened his third Sydney boutique.
+Ultimately Christopher opened a fifth Sydney boutique.
 Complete with an exquisite Australian made leather bag section – on George Street, The Rocks, neighbouring Louis Vuitton and Christian Dior.
 Young Korean superstar 송지효 (Song Ji-Hyo), known globally from RUNNING MAN soon became a client.
 What began as small town rumour gradually evolved into press reports linking Hanlon® to actors, musicians, television personalities, fashion editors and cultural insiders moving quietly through Sydney’s creative underground.
 Rumours spread that Linda and Paul Hogan (friends of JULIE McGREGOR of Hey Dad, A Country Practice and Son’s and Daughters) were devotees too.

-Almost overnight, Hanlon® expanded beyond Sydney and into Hong Kong, where the brand spread virally through the fashion savvy, nightlife and underground creative culture.
-In retrospect, the period marked the beginning of Christopher Hanlon’s international beauty export movement – particularly into Russia and parts of Asia – driven not through corporate advertising, but through guerrilla word-of-mouth devotion, editorial intrigue and a distinctively Australian point of view.
-The brand evolved into a symbol of independent Australian luxury: part grooming house, part art project and part subcultural phenomenon.
-At a time when global luxury was becoming increasingly corporate and mass manufactured, Hanlon® represented something fresh – an eponymous Australian artisan whose brand rose to fame from local markets, boutiques, experimentation and genuine human connection.
-An Australian backyard legend was born.
+Almost overnight, Hanlon® expanded beyond Australian shores into Hong Kong, where the brand spread virally through the fashion savvy, nightlife and underground scene.
+In retrospect, the period marked a milestone in Christopher Hanlon’s beauty movement – particularly into Russia and parts of Asia – driven not through traditional advertising, but through guerrilla word-of-mouth devotion, editorial intrigue and a distinctively Australian point of view.
+What began in the early 1990s as part ofThe Brat Pack evolved into a sophisticated symbol, defining CH® – an Australian luxury house.
+Part grooming house, part art project and part cultural phenomenon.
+At a time when global luxury was consolidated and mass manufactured, Hanlon® represented something fresh, vivid and green – an Australian artisan whose eponymous house rose to prominence from markets, boutique department stores, experimentation and genuine human connection.
+An Australian backyard legend was born🕸️🕷️

 Iconic.
 IrONIC.